Lessons Learned: What Traveling Has Taught Me

 As far as how you should pack everything, that’s a very personal question.
 Each person has their habits, reasons for doing certain things, and tricks.
 Nevertheless, the following are some tricks that I have tested and found to be useful for me.

-• Cash.
-If available, keep some cash with you, both in your and the destination’s currencies.
+Cash.
+If available, keep some cash with you, both in your home and destination’s currencies.
 Airports and train stations usually have exchange counters, but the exchange rate must be watched carefully.
 It’s common for desks to scam travelers with very bad exchange rates.

 At the end of the day, it takes some trial and error to determine what works for you.
 I encourage you to document your travel days and reflect on them to decide what worked, what didn’t, and what you wish you had done.
 It’s a learning process, my friends.